 How Does Sublocade Work?

 Sublocade (buprenorphine) is a brand-name prescription medication.
 It’s used to treat moderate to severe opioid use disorders, and it helps prevent cravings and withdrawal symptoms that you may get if you stop taking opioid drugs.
 These drugs include prescription drugs, such as morphine, oxycodone, fentanyl, and illegal drugs, such as heroin.

 Sublocade is given as an injection in your belly just under the skin.
 A healthcare provider would administer the injection once a month in a clinic.
 Treatment and counseling are also suggested, along with the prescription.

 This drug can cause dependency, but abuse is less likely because the administration must be done by a medical professional.
 Therefore, it is controlled.

-While it is difficult to abuse this drug, it is very dangerous to continue other opiates while on Sublocade.
-You can get high but these drug mixtures can be very dangerous, as the effects of one drug can either mask or heighten the effects of the other drug.
+While it is difficult to abuse this drug, it is perilous to continue other opiates while on Sublocade.
+Yes, you can get high, but these drug mixtures can be hazardous, as the effects of one drug can either mask or heighten the impact of the other drug.
 Should Sublocade be mixed with another opioid, their same depressant qualities may exacerbate one another, which can prove fatal, especially in users with respiratory problems.

 Medical Detox for Opioid Abuse

-At Allure Detox, we specialize in helping opioid addicts that want to safely get off Buprenorphine.
-Whether you’re abusing it to get high, or are on a long-term maintenance plan and can’t stop using it on our own, our specialists are here to help.
+At Allure Detox, we specialize in helping opioid addicts that want to get off Buprenorphine safely.
+Whether you’re abusing it to get high or are on a long-term maintenance plan and can’t stop using it on your own, our specialists are here to help.
 Our Buprenorphine detox in West Palm Beach, Florida, follows a medically-assisted detox approach to ensure your withdrawal symptoms are minimized.